jeremyfrench/jeremyfrench.github.io/about.md

 permalink: /about/
 ---

-TEst.
+Test2.
 Need to find this out.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)